Simple Modal Types for Functional Reactive Programming: Programming in

 \subsubsection{No Space Leaks}

-Finally, the absence of space leaks is a direct consequence of the productivity property (Theorem~\ref{thm:productivity}): The operational semantics is by definition free of space leaks since after each step $\state{v;\eta\sep\Delta} \fullstep{\kappa\mapsto w} \state{v;\eta'\sep\Delta'}$ of the reactive step semantics, all old signals have been overwritten with their new value.
+The absence of space leaks is a direct consequence of the productivity property in Theorem~\ref{thm:productivity}: The operational semantics is by definition free of space leaks since after each step $\state{p;\eta\sep\Delta} \fullstep{e} \state{p;\eta'\sep\Delta'}$, all old signals have been overwritten with their new value.
 Hence, the program cannot retain old input data.
 Theorem~\ref{thm:productivity} shows that this in-place update semantics is safe, and that the program never tries to dereference old data.
-The old data is kept in the `earlier' heap and any attempt of the program to dereference a signal from that heap would result in a stuck execution, which Theorem~\ref{thm:productivity} rules out.
+The old data is kept in the \earlier heap and any attempt by the program to dereference a signal from that heap would result in a stuck execution, which Theorem~\ref{thm:productivity} rules out.